backupbrew/switchbrew/Applet Manager services.md

 Calls the same internal func as [\#GetLastForegroundCaptureImageEx](#GetLastForegroundCaptureImageEx "wikilink"), except that the last param is set to value 2 instead of 1.

+### TakeScreenShotOfOwnLayer

+Takes an input u8 bool and a s32, no output.

+### CopyBetweenCaptureBuffers

+Takes two input s32s, no output.

 ### AcquireLastApplicationCaptureBuffer